CaliPanni/PPPwngui/README.md

 - Save settins

 todo:
-- Add a setup.
+- Add a progress bar.
+- renew the gui.
 - Add a packed one.
-- Add golden stage2 as default.
 - Add a video tutorial.